 Cars: Small cars, such as hatchbacks and city cars, are generally better suited to LPG Autogas.
 That’s because they use less fuel than more powerful, high-capacity engines.

 Driving Situations: LPG is great for those who live in town and do minimal miles in the car.
 That’s because the poor economy figures are offset by the savings made on the cost of the fuel itself.

 Cars: Currently, biofuels aren’t used in any specific type of car, but are added to petrol and diesel products to make them more eco-friendly.
-However, some manufacturers, including Audi and Ford, have started developing cars which run purely on biofuels, and these are expected to afford a decent ratio of economy and fuel efficiency.
+However some manufacturers, including Audi and Ford, have started developing cars which run purely on biofuels, and these are expected to give a decent ratio of economy and fuel efficiency.

 Driving Situations: It’s not yet clear where biofuels will offer benefits for drivers, whether in town or on the motorway.
 However, solid fuel efficiency figures will mean they’re an excellent choice for those who regularly drive in areas that have a congestion charge.